PO Box 9021, Wilmington, DE 19809, USA

 Larus crassirostris

-Outside North America, the Black-tailed Gull has been seen during FONT tours in Japan; commonly seen there, especially during spring tours.
+Outside North America, the Black-tailed Gull has been seen during FONT tours in Japan; commonly seen there, most commonly during spring tours.

 Larus belcheri